-While you are browsing the web, what irritates you more is the online ad videos that mechanically starts playing at full volumes or a pop-up window appears while you are searching for something.
+While you are browsing the web, what irritates you more is the online ad videos that mechanically start playing at full volumes or a pop-up window appears while you are searching for something.

 According to reports, 69% of people who installed ad blockers said they were motivated by annoying or intrusive ads.

-The company introduced the Ad Experience Report in June that enabled publishers to learn if the ads on the sites meet the Coalition’s Better Ads Standards.
-Within a span of two months around 140,000 publishers have seen the report.
+The company introduced the Ad Experience Report in June which enabled publishers to learn if the ads on the sites meet the Coalition’s Better Ads Standards.
+Within a span of two months, around 140,000 publishers have seen the report.

 This report is great for helping publishers adapt to the Better Ads Standards.
 The level of transparency and data is incredibly actionable.
 It literally says here’s the issue, here’s how to fix it.
 I think it will be helpful for all publishers. – Katya Moukhina, Director of Programmatic Operations, POLITICO.

 According to surveys, 50% of users said that they would visit the same twice that consist of the pop-up ad.

 The issues are different on mobile phones as compared to desktops.
 54% of issues are found on mobile phones, out of which 21% of issues are due to high as density.
 A mobile page with too many ads takes more time to load, making it hard for users to browse for necessary data.

 Also, most issues come from smaller sites because of access to fewer resources.